-For buying a property, you may also need a translator if you don’t know Spanish, because all of the documents must be translated in order for you to understand their provisions and sign them only after you are sure that you agree with all the provisions.
+For buying a house in Spain, you may also need a translator if you don’t know Spanish, because all of the documents must be translated in order for you to understand their provisions and sign them only after you are sure that you agree with all the provisions.

 Prior to purchasing a Spanish property, it is advisable to verify the taxes that are applicable to the respective sale, as well as the tax rates the buyer must pay.
 You should calculate if you can afford to pay the taxes required by the local authorities and eventually if you have to renovate or repair the property after you buy it.

-Those who want to purchase a property here can also receive advice on how to start a business in this country.
-Our lawyer in Spain has the necessary expertise in opening companies, registering a legal entity for taxation, obtaining business permits, applying for a Spanish EORI number and any other matters related to the business environment.
+Those who want to buy a property in Spain can also receive advice on how to start a business in this country.
+Our property lawyer in Spain has the necessary expertise in opening companies, registering a legal entity for taxation, obtaining business permits, applying for a Spanish EORI number and any other matters related to the business environment.

-What you should check before purchasing a Spanish property
+What you should check before buying a Spanish property

 After you decide what property you want tobuy in Spain, you should check a few details in order for the process to be completed.
 You will need an extract from the Land Registry containing the details about the property to be bought, that must be the same with the characteristics of the property mentioned in the contract and the sellers must be the owners of the building/land you buy.

 When you or your property lawyer in Spain do the due diligence process, before buying the property, it is necessary to check if there are any debts, mortgages or any other charges on the property.
 Additionally, you must check if there is any litigation related to this property and, at the ending of these, if there is a possibility to lose the property.

 The steps to buy a property, helped by our property lawyers in Spain